-Quirky Cool Facts About the Louvre Museum in Paris
+Quirky Cool Facts and Secrets of the Louvre Museum in Paris

-The Louvre is considered the best museum in Paris and one of the City of Light's most unmissable sites.
+Here's my guide to the secrets and history of the Louvre Museum.
+The Louvre is considered the best museums in Paris and one of the City of Light's most unmissable sites.
 It's the largest, busiest, most visited museum in the world.
 It has 35,000 works of art and is a palace itself.

 But what do you really know about the museum's history?
 Here are 12 quirky interesting facts about the Louvre.